 - 1. The responding AI will be responsible for adhering to these reporting requirements. - a.
 Upon returning to the office the AI will complete a City of Orange Spill Report (Attachment 1) for each spill.
 In completing the spill report the AI shall identify the spill category based on the following: - i.
-A Category 1 spill is defined as all discharges of wastewater resulting from a failure in the City's sanitary sewer collection system that: reach
+A Category 1 spill is defined as all discharges of wastewater resulting from a failure in the City's sanitary sewer collection system that: reach a surface water and/or reach a drainage channel tributary to a surface

-- a surface water and/or reach a drainage channel tributary to a surface water; or discharge that reaches the MS4 and is not fully captured and returned to the sanitary sewer system. - ii.
+- water; or discharge that reaches the MS4 and is not fully captured and returned to the sanitary sewer system. - ii.
 A Category 2 spill is defined as a spill resulting from a failure of the City's sanitary sewer system equal to or greater than 1000 gallons that does not reach a surface water or drainage channel or the MS4. - iii.
 A Category 3 spill is defined as all other discharges resulting from a failure of the City's sanitary sewer system. - iv.
 Private Lateral Sewage Discharge (PLSD) is defined as sewage discharges that are caused by blockages or other problems within a privately owned lateral. - b.
 A copy of the report will be faxed to the OCHCA at 714-433-6481 and the RWQCB at (951) 320-6362 using the fax machine with the phone number of 714-532-6444 in the Street Maintenance Division office. - c.
-The SSO information will be taken from the Spill Report Form and used to input the required information into the California Integrated Water Quality System (CIWQS), the State's SSO Online Database, at http://ciwqs.waterboards.ca.gov/.
+The SSO information will be taken from the Spill Report Form and used to input the following information into the California Integrated Water Quality System (CIWQS), the State's SSO Online Database, at http://ciwqs.waterboards.ca.gov/: - The method for calculations used for estimating total spill volume, spill volume that reached surface waters, and spill volume recovered, as recommended by the State Water Resources Control Board ("State Board") and sanitary sewer collection industry (e.g., the California Water Environmental Association/Southern Collection System Committee); - ii.
+For Category I and II SSOs, a good faith effort to ascertain an accurate estimate of the start time of the SSO based upon direct observation and witness inquiry, rather than setting the start time of the SSO as the time the call was received reporting the SSO, or the time the SSO was reported.
+The City shall attempt to contact adjacent residents or business owners to more accurately establish the SSO start time, duration, and flow rate, if such start time, duration, and flow rate have not been otherwise reasonably ascertained; and. - iii.
+Taking of photographs of the manhole flow at the SSO site using photographic evidence that may aid in establishing the spill volume.
+To the extent feasible, photographs shall be taken with a camera that date and time-stamps the photographs.
+If not possible, the City will use another method to provide the location, date, and time the photographs were taken.